UCKarl/UCKarl.github.io/interests.md

 1. _Buying the salmon_: "Sushi-grade" salmon, doesn't really exist.
 It really depends on where you get your fish.

    First off, since salmon can be a freshwater fish, it is always frozen before anyone cooks it.
 Then, when you go to CostCo, you're getting.

-To be safe, though, before you do anything with the salmon, freeze it.
+2. _Freeze the fish_:   To be safe, though, before you do anything with the salmon, freeze it.
 The particular strain of bacteria that you're trying to get rid of is.
 There are several ways to do it:

      1. Liquid smoke (cheating, really)
      2. Low heat, coal grill-based
      3. Side smoker
      4. Traeger grill

 <a name="Climbing"></a>